Peperworx/cfg_matrix/README.md

 # Cfg Matrix
-Procedural macro to generate permutations of supertraits based on features.
+Procedural macro to generate permutations of supertraits based on cfg flags.

 ## How this works